RonitShetty/WebView/README.md

 ![image](https://github.com/user-attachments/assets/62761c70-4586-463f-8606-70be7e4f232f)

-Since the file is bigger than usual, download the zip directly to access the files.
+Since the file of all codes and documents required to start this appplication is bigger than usual, download the zip directly to access the files.

 <h1>Software used: Android studio </h1>